Advice forInternational Students

 A GU Number can be found on your conditional offer letter.
-When enquiring about the release of CAS it is a good idea to have your conditional offer with you and provide your GU number or date of birth alongside your name.
+When enquiring about the release of your CAS, it is a good idea to have your conditional offer with you and provide your GU number or date of birth alongside your name.
 This will allow us to find your application and answer any questions.

 Your time in Wrexham

-What are the rules regarding International students working in the UK?
+What are the rules regarding international students working in the UK?